pyodide/pyodide-blog/content/posts/python-turtle-in-the-browser-with-pyodide.md

 <br>
 ![GIF: Multiple patterns transitioning](https://i.imgur.com/G6Y5npu.gif)

 These demonstrate sustained animation loops with `time.sleep()` for pacing.
-This is another operation that typically breaks in browser Python.
+This is another operation that typically breaks in Pyodide without special handling.

 ---